chameerap/sql-data-warehouse-project/README.md

-Data Warehouse and Analytics Project
+# 📦 Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from build using built using **SQL Server**, designed to demonstrate industry best practices in **data engineering** and **data analytics**.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---

 ## 📌 Project Requirements

-### 🏗️ Building the Data Warehouse (Data Engineering)

-#### 🎯 Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-#### 📚 Specifications
-- **Data Sources**: Import data from two source systems (ERP and CRM), provided as CSV files.
-- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-- **Scope**: Focus on the latest dataset only — historization is not required.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

-### 📊 BI: Analytics & Reporting (Data Analytics)

-#### 🎯 Objective
-Develop SQL-based analytics to deliver detailed insights into:

-- **Customer Behavior**
-- **Product Performance**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling data-driven strategic decision-making.

-Below is a **continued, professional, GitHub-optimized README** that extends your project into a full, polished, portfolio-ready format.

----

-# 📦 Data Warehouse and Analytics Project

-A complete end-to-end data warehousing and analytics solution built using **SQL Server**, designed to demonstrate industry best practices in **data engineering** and **data analytics**.

----

-## 📌 Project Requirements

-*(Already completed — extended with additional sections)*

 ### 🏗️ Building the Data Warehouse (Data Engineering)